 When you engage in a career fair, you’re going to run into eager candidates of all styles, stripes, and banners.
 But the candidates that stand out are sharp, informed, and always engaging.
 If you’re going to get those candidates, you’ll need recruiters who are ready to meet them.
-Here are ten tips on how to make the most of a career fair and catch the people you want for your organization.
+Here are ten tips on how to make the most of a campus recruiting event and catch the people you want for your organization.

 Before the fair

 1. Get the word out that you’ll be there